hpi-epic/btp-tuk/README.md

     ![](img/create-connectivity-service.png)
 4. Follow the setup (you don't have to enter parameters):
     ![](img/setup.png)
-5. Check the status under *Instances* (should be *created*):
+5. Check the status under *Instances* (status should be *created* after a few moments):
     ![](img/instances.png)
 6. Voilà!

 ### Connect Your BTP Account To The On-prom Cloud Connector
-As described above, we use the [SAP Cloud Connector](https://blogs.sap.com/2022/02/03/cloud-connector-explained-in-simple-terms/) to enable SAP cloud products to connect to the on-premise systems in our own landscape.
+As described above, we use the [SAP Cloud Connector](https://blogs.sap.com/2022/02/03/cloud-connector-explained-in-simple-terms/) (SCC) to enable SAP cloud products to connect to the on-premise systems in our own landscape.
 It basically tunnels the requests.

 Please follow these steps to configure the SAP Cloud Connector to connect your SAP BTP account: